A personal account - Paul Constantine

 In Volume 1 (see Investigation 1) a table of plank widths appears on page 354.

 This whole project is one of experimental archaeology.
-When we look at the available numbers relating to planks, it is clear that the first strakes on either side of the keel, the garboard strakes, are NOT the widest planks.
+When we look at the available numbers in Table 19 relating to planks, it is clear from the Table that the first strakes on either side of the keel, the garboard strakes, are NOT the widest planks.
 The first two or three planks are less wide than those that are further out, such as plank 5.
 This is not the usual practice today, where the wider boards would probably be close to the keel and tend to diminish slightly as they progress outwards.
-This may be a controversial subject and it can be discussed endlessly, but the numbers show it clearly and it is something that present-day builders should note and be guided by.
-It cannot be ignored or excused as a recording anomaly.
+This may be a controversial subject and it can be discussed endlessly, but the numbers in the Table show it clearly and it is something that present-day builders should note and think about.
+It should not be ignored.
+Was it a recording anomaly?
 The craft may not be built as we would build now, but a major part of the motivation to construct it is to try to learn why the Anglo-Saxons did what they did and this is a typical situation where it is possible to try to understand what motivated them to make their decisions.
+As this is important it will be covered in greater detail.

 The question of Scarfs